 - All aspects of the business administration;

 - All aspects of the accounting operation, including general ledger management and financial reporting;

 - Any other function necessary or expedient for the administration of the School.

 The management agreement is approved annually and includes termination provisions either party may execute.
-The continued availability of a facility is not tied to the management agreement and teachers may chose to work directly for the school should the agreement end.
+The continued availability of a facility is not tied to the management agreement and teachers may choose to work directly for the school should the agreement end.